 Deprecated and unsupported versions

 There are currently no deprecated versions of Microsoft Graph.

 Your feedback is important to us.
-Connect with us on StackOverflow.
-Tag your questions with [microsoft-graph].
+Connect with us on Microsoft Q&A. Tag your questions with [microsoft-graph-*].